-While power transitions can be volatile, a new leader can succeed by using strategies to keep everyone on the same page.
+New leaders can succeed by using these strategies to keep everyone on the same page.

 President Donald Trump’s transition to the White House has been a fascinating study in leadership turf battles.
 The businessman-turned-politician has kept several advisors close rather than embrace a traditional hierarchy.

 The result – internal conflict among prominent figures vying for influence – isn’t exclusive to politics.
 When an agency we were advising was seeking a new leader, it tapped an internal executive for the interim but ultimately chose an external candidate.
 Unfortunately, he immediately faced overwhelming distrust and hostility.